dexiouz/100DaysOfCode/README.md

 let myDog =  Dogs( "Musky", 3 ); //Musky is my name and My age is 3 years old myDog.greeting()
 ```
-The difference between the functional and factory pattern is the presence and absence of the "new" keyword and.. the return keyword in greeting()
+The difference between the functional and factory pattern is the presence and absence of the "new" keyword and.. the return keyword used in greeting()
 ```js
 return {
   greeting(){